Install

 7. Review the “Import_Result” Excel file before importing

-Once your images are uploaded to the Shopify Files section, we can take a look at the Matrixify generated Excel file with your WooCommerce store data.
+Once your images are uploaded to the Shopify Files section, we can take a look at the Matrixify-generated Excel file with your WordPress store data.

 This is a great moment to fix and clean up any data that you want to make better now that you are moving to Shopify.
 Quite often legacy systems have some degree of a mess in the data – partial phone numbers, misspelled words, uneven variant option names, and so on.
 Or maybe there is something you don’t need to migrate, then you can simply remove that data from the import file.